 In addition, don’t give up your right to choose an auto-repair facility.
 Finding a repair shop that performs quality work independent of insurers can save you the hassle of haggling over repairs or procedures not performed at insurance company direct-repair shops (DRP).
 While many DRPs perform quality repairs, they sign agreements with insurers to give discounts on parts, labor, and procedures in exchange for a steady stream of crashed cars.
 In short, the DRP might not be acting in your best interest.

-Hiring a lawyer is not required after you've crashed into someone, but there are some scenarios in which seeking legal counsel is a good idea.
-If you've been seriously injured in the accident, and don’t feel you are getting proper compensation you may decide to turn to a lawyer for help.
+Hiring a lawyer is not required after you’ve crashed into someone, but there are some scenarios in which seeking legal counsel is a good idea.
+If you’ve been seriously injured in the accident, and don’t feel you are getting proper compensation you may decide to turn to a lawyer for help.
 This may keep the lines of communication open between you and the insurance company and help you receive a fair settlement.

-Proving to another driver's insurer that its policyholder caused the accident might require the services of an attorney, as well.
-In order to prove the other driver is at fault, you have to show what the rules of the road are in the accident scenario, that the other driver disobeyed the rules of the road, that the driver's disobedience caused the accident, and that the accident caused harm to you or damage to your car.
-That might seem simple, but it requires substantial time, research, and knowledge of the law.
+Proving to another driver’s insurer that its policyholder caused the accident might happen.
+In order to prove the other driver is at fault, you may have to show what the rules of the road are in the accident scenario, that the other driver disobeyed the rules of the road, that the driver’s negligence caused the accident, and that the accident caused harm to you or damage to your car.
+That might seem simple, but for major accidents may requires substantial time, research, and knowledge of the law.
 If this isn’t you, you may want a lawyer for help if you feel you aren’t being treated properly by the insurance company.